LeonardoZ/Select-HTML/readme.md

 The result for a certain query is a Parse Tree.
 A Parse tree represents the result of the parse process in a tree structure.

-In this project, the Visitor Pattern, which is ANTLR generated, is used to walk by the tree nodes (which represents our rules) and to fill the model.
+In this project, the Visitor Pattern, which is ANTLR generated, is used to walk by the tree nodes (which represents our rules) and to fill the AST.

-## Model

-A representation of the language in memory, using simple POJOs to match the rules specified in the grammar.
-Known as the semantic model, it's filled with the parse tree visiting process.
-It's divided in **projection, source and filters**.

 ## Parser

 Implements the generated ANTLR Visitor class.
-The most complicated part is when the filters expressions must be evaluated.
+The most complicated part is when the whereClause expressions must be evaluated.

 A queue structure is used to keep track of the last evaluated filter expression.
 Filters whose operators are binary (like and, or or attribute/values ones) needs this extra care.

-The model is filled/generated here and used by the "engine".
+The AST is filled/generated here and used by the "engine".

+## AST

+A representation of the language in memory, a simplified Parser Tree.
+Uses simple POJOs to match the rules specified in the grammar.
+It's filled with the parse tree visiting step.
+It's divided in **projection, from clause and where clause**.

 ## Engine

-Will take the model, generate a query, evaluating it with jsoup library.
+Will take the AST, generate a query, evaluating it with jsoup library.
 The specified projections will be used to create projections objects.
 It's fairly simple.

 jsoup is used to evaluate the CSS-like select query, to walk through the HTML and to create the projections by extracting that from the HTML tags.